Installing LMDE 7 (Gigi) with full disk encryption using RAID1 (mdadm), LUKS2, LVM2, UKI, systemd-boot, and USB unlock

 LVM - Logical volume manager

-Initializing LVM
+1. Initializing LVM

-1. Save the device names to variables:
+1. Save the device name in variable:

 2. Initialize physical volume: